whatisnuclear/website/reactor_history.md

 Still, it's abundantly clear that developing new kinds of reactors for commoditized purposes is a grueling challenge, not for the faint of heart.
-An old-timer once whispered to me at an comically over-optimistic talk at a conference:
+An old-timer once whispered to me at a comically over-optimistic talk at a conference:

 > Nick, you see, these guys just haven't been run over by the nuclear bus yet!